GA4 Dashboard Guide: Build One People Actually Use

 Method 1: GA4's Native Dashboard Tools

 GA4 doesn't have a traditional "dashboard builder" like Universal Analytics did.
-Instead, it offers three ways to create dashboard-like views.
+Instead, it offers two ways to create dashboard-like views.

 Option A: Custom Reports (Library)